ALL BLACK LIVES GRANT (ABLG)

 About All Black Lives Grant

-- Existing organizations have launched new and life-changing movement-building programs and services based on cultural competence, humility, and compassion for LGBTQ+ communities of color.
-In 2021, Contigo funding launched and sustained 23 programs serving LGBTQ+ communities of color at existing organizations.
+- Existing organizations have launched new and life-changing movement-building programs and services based on cultural competence, humility, and compassion for Queer communities of color.
+As of 2022, Contigo funding had launched and sustained 28 programs serving Queer communities of color at existing organizations.
 Since the Pulse tragedy, these organizations have deepened their relationship and meaningful engagement with those communities.

-- Fiscally sponsored groups need to have an oversight and accountability structure or develop a plan for such a structure before receiving a grant.
+- Fiscally sponsored groups need to have an oversight and accountability structure in place or develop a plan for such a structure before receiving a grant.
 The oversight and accountability structure for the group can be a Community Steering or Advisory Committee of local community members that reflects the community the group seeks to support, setting the vision of the project and guiding its work like a board of directors.
 Please note the oversight and accountability structure is separate from the fiscal sponsor’s governance structure.
 The community steering / advisory committee informs the group’s work in alignment with the group’s mission and oversight of the group’s financial health and executive leadership.
 The oversight and accountability structure in place – or plan to develop one – must include an outline of the roles and responsibilities of the committee and any staff, including how the committee will oversee staff.

 - Preference is given to projects and programs that respond to a distinct unmet need in the target communities and employ medium-term to long-term solutions.

 - Applicants must be a part of a learning community and will be asked to participate with other community leaders, including convenings, leadership, organizational development training, and peer learning opportunities.
 Contigo will cover training costs, and the applicant core staff and board or community steering committee or community advisory board members should be prepared to devote appropriate time and thought to participate actively in these opportunities.